 RESPONSE TO COVID-19 VIRUS – Due to the outbreak of the COVID-19 virus (coronavirus) Anglicare advises staff and clients to take the following precautions in line with government recommendations.
 Safety for staff and our clients is our priority.

 Anglicare staff are advised to follow strict hygiene and hand washing procedures.
 Services will be provided with hand sanitisers, with high traffic offices provided with standing mobile dispensers which we encourage clients and staff to use.

-Further staff hygiene training will be arranged as required by local management.
+This information was updated Tuesday 23 June 2020.
 Further updates will be provided as necessary.

 UPDATE FROM CEO JEREMY HALCROW